 Information held on a Blockchain exists as a shared and continually reconciled database.
 Because the data isn’t stored in any single location, no centralized version of this information exists for hackers to corrupt.

 Hosted by millions of computers simultaneously, the data is accessible to anyone on the internet, making it public and verifiable.
 Blockchain can only be updated with the consent of the majority of its participants.
 Once entered, information can never be erased, allowing for the creation of a definite and verifiable record of “digital events.”

 How Blockchain is used today

 Industries like financial services, cybersecurity, education, healthcare, supply chain, and governments have begun to explore the application of Blockchain for a variety of uses; however, most uses remain experimental.

 We look at how these sectors are implementing this technology.
-Read the highlights below, and download our audience insights for a more in-depth look.
+Read the highlights below, and download our audience insights on the opportunities and challenges of Blockchain for a more in-depth look.

 Healthcare organizations have outpaced a lot of other industries when it comes to Blockchain adoption: they are even ahead of the financial industry.

 According to a study from IBM surveying 200 healthcare executives across 16 countries, 16 percent of surveyed healthcare organizations expect to have a commercial Blockchain solution at scale in 2017—scaling at higher rates than the banking or financial market enterprises IBM also surveyed.

 With Blockchain, healthcare organizations can capture an individual’s lifetime medical history.
 Privacy concerns can be managed via permissionless Blockchains, where all parties can view all records, or permissioned Blockchains, where privacy can be maintained following an agreement on which parties can view what transactions and when it’s necessary to mask the identity of the party.

 Educational institutions are turning to Blockchain as a way to avoid fraudulent certifications as well as to ease record-keeping needs for students and alumna.